Smart Moves Explained

 Smart Moves Registration Form

 Thank you for your interest in the Smart Moves Programme.
-All places for our English language progamme for the academic year ’23/’24 are full, If you would like to register for the next academic year (’24/’25) please complete the registration form below.
+To register for the next academic year (’24/’25) please complete the registration form below.

 • Smart Moves is a universal programme, ideally run with whole classes.
 It is also a great starting point to a whole school approach to resilience.